 Major funding for the exhibition is provided by the Ford Foundation.

-Generous funding also is provided by Jeanne and Michael Klein and the Scurlock Foundation Exhibition Endowment, with additional gifts from Suzanne Deal Booth, Heather James Fine Art, Jenny and Trey Laird, the Alice Kleberg Reynolds Foundation, and Lora Reynolds and Quincy Lee.
+Generous funding also is provided by Jeanne and Michael Klein and the Scurlock Foundation Exhibition Endowment, with additional gifts from Suzanne Deal Booth, Heather James Fine Art, Jenny and Trey Laird, the Alice Kleberg Reynolds Foundation, Lora Reynolds and Quincy Lee, and donors who contributed to the 2017 Annual Fund.

 Spectrum Colors Arranged by Chance IX, (detail) 1953